A large public audience watching Silenced No More in Mombasa in an open, festive performance setting.

 Silenced No More

-A transnational theatre and public-dialogue initiative built through performance, youth engagement, universities, city audiences, and cultural diplomacy in Kenya.
+A transnational theatre and public-dialogue platform addressing sexual and gender-based violence and female genital mutilation in Kenya through performance, debate, youth engagement, and cultural diplomacy.

 Documented reach2,032 participants